-Our stakeholders who recover any portion of their investment by means of a distribution of our common stock may be subject to substantial dilution as a result of future issuances of our common stock.
+Stakeholders who recover any portion of their investment by means of a distribution of common stock of AMR (as the surviving company) may be subject to substantial dilution as a result of further issuances of post-closing AMR common stock.
 Whether or not the Merger is consummated, we will likely issue common stock to satisfy our stakeholders.
 Any plan of reorganization will likely include an equity-based incentive compensation plan for officers and employees.
-In addition, we could consider issuing additional common stock following our emergence from our Chapter 11 Cases in order to raise additional capital or for other reasons.
+In addition, post-emergence AMR could consider issuing additional common stock following our emergence from our Chapter 11 Cases in order to raise additional capital or for other reasons.
 The amount and dilutive effect of any such issuances could be substantial.

-In connection with emergence from our Chapter 11 Cases, we expect to establish certain limitations on transfers of our common stock which may serve to limit the post-emergence liquidity of our stock.
+In connection with emergence from our Chapter 11 Cases, post-emergence AMR expect to establish certain limitations on transfers of its common stock which may serve to limit the post-emergence liquidity of its stock.

-To reduce the risk of a potential adverse effect on our ability to use our net operating loss carryovers and certain other tax attributes and to avoid violation of federal statutory limitations on equity ownership of U.S. commercial airlines by foreign nationals, our certificate of incorporation is expected to be amended in connection with emergence from our Chapter 11 Cases to contain certain restrictions on the transfer of our stock.
-These transfer restrictions may adversely affect the ability of certain holders of our stock post-emergence to dispose of or acquire shares of our stock during the period the restrictions are in place.
+To reduce the risk of a potential adverse effect on our ability to use our net operating loss carryovers and certain other tax attributes and to avoid violation of federal statutory limitations on equity ownership of U.S. commercial airlines by foreign nationals, AMR's certificate of incorporation is expected to be amended in connection with emergence from our Chapter 11 Cases to contain certain restrictions on the transfer of its stock.
+These transfer restrictions may adversely affect the ability of certain holders of post-emergence AMR stock to dispose of or acquire shares of its stock during the period the restrictions are in place.
 No assurance can be given that an ownership change will not occur even with tax-related and other restrictions in place.